paladp/cs203-S2019-assessment/assessment.md

     system including detailed documentation
 * Software design
   * N = No attempt to create a design
-  * I = Initial steps are taken to conceptualize, frame, and implement systems
+  * I = Initial steps are taken to conceptualize, frame, and design systems
-  * A = Some software design is visible to the point where a software solution looks to be developed soon
+  * A = Some software design is visible to the point where a software solution looks feasible
   * G = A software solution is created that includes both an algorithm design and a high-level architecture design
   * E = All goals and expectations of the design are met and compatibility, reliability,